Baseboard Heater Covers Easy Installation

 No Back Plate?
 No Problem!

-- Ensure the wall behind the baseboard heater is patched and painted up to 8″ above the finished floor.
+Ensure the wall behind the baseboard heater is patched and painted up to 8″ above the finished floor.
 (Up to 10” above the finished floor if using the Premium Tall style.)

 We offer 3 different styles of end caps to finish off your installation: Closed, Open & Zero Clearance.
-Endcaps can also be used to accommodate scenarios where just a few additional inches are required to properly fit your heater (up to an additional 3.5” total).
+Endcaps also give you up to 3 1/2" more length if you need a little wiggle room.
 Find out which style you’ll need for your installation by watching this short video.